turingschool/backend-curriculum-site/module1/lessons/introduction_to_modules.markdown

 This is stuff we know.

-So the mystery lies in functional programming.
+So the mystery lies in Functional Programming.
 The good thing about OOP is that it lets us make these concrete mental models in our head.
 Let's go back to Mythical Creatures.
-In that exercise we had a centaur class.
+In that exercise we had a Centaur Class.
 That centaur had a name and a breed, and it had methods like run and shoot.

-Functional programming is different.
+Functional Programming is different.
 It looks at things as a chain of equations or functions, and you hook them together like Voltron, and this leads you to a solution.
 It's very mathematical in nature.

 The main difference is that in both paradigms, infomration is being sent back and forth.
 OOP sends it in variables and objects.
-Functional programming passes functions back and forth and lets the recipient add to it.
+Functional Programming passes functions back and forth and lets the recipient add to it.

+Turn & Talk:
+How might you use a Functional Approach to programming?
+Have you come across/written any methods that work this way?

 <!-- That's enough theory, let's look at some code.